The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 Brooklyn’s creative scene embraced Neo Traditional early because it blends structure with imagination.

-Which InkCrafters Tattoo Artists align with Neo Traditional design?
+Which InkCrafters Tattoo Artists Align with Neo Traditional Design?

 Jessie Armour